Ma3yTa/Utilitarian/README.md

 > I have the same feelings with the F# type system combined with powerful pattern-matching.

-> So I thought, this might be a good omen and starting point to reach out for an epic journey!
+> I thought this might be a good omen and starting point to reach out for an epic journey!

 #### Tests
 - [ ] Module tests